 A legal guardian is someone who the court appoints to care for the needs of another, usually a minor.
 This often happens when a child’s parents pass away or are unable to care for the minor.
 Any adult can request guardianship and the court will undergo a process of consideration based on fitness and the child’s best interests.
 The arrangement generally continues until the child reaches 18 years old or is no longer necessary.

 The harm of children is unacceptable to our community.
 Things such as physical injuries, mental anguish, molestation or neglect need to be reported promptly.
-In family law cases, child abuse can result in the change of child placement and termination of parental rights.
+In family law cases, child abuse can result in the change in child placement and termination of parental rights.
 Failure or the false reporting of child abuse may be considered a criminal act.